AMG has adopted best practices in corporate governance:

 Director On-boarding and Training

-When a new non-executive director joins the Board of Directors, we provide an orientation program that includes personal briefings by senior management on the Company’s operations, strategic plans, financial statements, governance, and key policies and practices.
-New Directors also undergo in-depth training on the work of each committee of the Board.
+A new independent director joining the Board of Directors undertakes an orientation program that includes personal briefings by senior management on the Company’s operations, strategic plans, financial statements, governance, and key policies and practices.
+New Directors also undergo in-depth training on the work of each Committee of the Board.
 Throughout their tenure on the Board of Directors, each Director is expected to maintain the necessary knowledge and information to perform his or her responsibilities as a Director.
-To assist the directors in understanding the Company and its industry and maintaining the level of expertise required for the Director, the Company will, from time to time, offer Company-sponsored continuing education programs or presentations, including sessions on select topics during the annual Board of Directors strategic offsite.
-Additional training is also provided when a Director assumes a leadership role, such as becoming the chair of a committee.
+To assist the directors in understanding the Company and its industry and maintaining the level of expertise required for the Director, the Company, from time to time, offers Company-sponsored continuing education programs and presentations, including sessions on select topics during the annual Board of Directors strategic offsite.
+Additional training is also provided when a Director assumes a leadership role, such as becoming the Chair of a Committee.